 A shared living space dedicated to a model of supportive coaching acquired from the Academy for Coaching Excellence…

-In the pit of my stomach I feel a cocktail of emotions: excitement, anxiety, uncertainty about a new beginning.
-Today is the day.
-I am officially starting my intentional community project.
+In the pit of my stomach I felt a cocktail of emotions: excitement, anxiety, uncertainty of a new beginning.
+This was the day.
+I was officially starting my intentional community project.
 I had already done day visits with a few communities in Oregon and Tennessee, however I now had an intent.
-For the next two months I would be spending every day in communities throughout Northern California and sharing my experiences with the world in the hopes of normalizing alternative styles of life, stifling judgements, and in that way bringing humanity a little bit closer together.
+For the next two months I would be spending every day in communities throughout Northern California.
+I would be documenting and sharing my experiences in the hope of normalizing alternative styles of life, and in that way, bringing humanity a little bit closer together.

 I walked up the sidewalk to the large Victorian home I would be spending my next three days in.
-Large staircases led up to the front door from either direction.
+I felt like I was approaching a palace.
+Two large staircases approached the front door from either direction.
 The door was massive with an elegant lion-faced knocker on the front.
-I felt like I was approaching a palace.
 This palace is called The Hearth; also known in the Oakland community as the Coaching House.

 I learned that this was not his first time living in an intentional community.
 He started his experience with a shared living space in college.
-He enjoyed living closely with others but felt there wasn’t enough of a community aspect there, which led him to later living in one of the first communes to organize in the states.
+He enjoyed living closely with others but felt there wasn’t enough of a community aspect in this situation, leading him to move into one of the first communes to organize in the states.
 This was the Ananda community in Grass Valley.
 (Check out my previous article on my experience with their sister community in Hillsboro, Oregon!)
-Ananda is a very spiritual community that believes your environment strongly influences your willpower to devote yourself to your spirituality.
+Ananda is a spiritual community that believes your environment strongly influences your willpower to devote yourself to your spirituality.
 Therefore, members immerse themselves in a blissful practice of yoga, meditation, and kirtan.
-Leaving in a blissful high, he was well inspired to start something new.
+After this immersion, Jeremy left Ananda in a blissful high, well inspired to start something new.

 Fast forward to a kitchen full of friends making breakfast before heading to work.
-They were a team working on a side project to merge with the Academy for Coaching Excellence.
-This academy is working towards a world where everyone is supported and no one is left behind.
-The coaching model taught involves supporting others in their passions and struggles, encouraging communication, and strategically helping others to find answers to their questions within themselves.
+They were working on a side project to merge with the Academy for Coaching Excellence, an academy working towards a world where everyone is supported and no one is left behind by use of the coaching model: supporting others in their passions and struggles, encouraging communication, and strategically helping others to find answers to their questions within themselves.

 “Wouldn’t it be great if we could do this every morning?
 Just get together with all of our best friends, make yummy food, and geek out about coaching!?”